 Texas DOT Physical Exam For CDL

 It is mandated by federal guidelines that all commercial drivers pass the DOT health exam.
 The goal of this exam is to determine whether a potential driver is physically capable of driving safely at the present time as well as in the foreseeable future.

 Department of Transportation Requirements

-To pass the physical for the CDL you:.
+To pass the physical for the CDL you:

-* With or without vision corrections, each eye, as well as both eyes combined, need to have 20/40 vision.
+- With or without vision corrections, each eye, as well as both eyes combined, need to have 20/40 vision.

-* Must be capable of distinguishing colors found on traffic signals.
+- Must be capable of distinguishing colors found on traffic signals.

-* Hearing should be good enough to notice a forced whisper at a minimum distance of 5 feet.
+- Hearing should be good enough to notice a forced whisper at a minimum distance of 5 feet.

-* Maximum allowable blood pressure is 160/100.
+- Maximum allowable blood pressure is 160/100.
 Use of prescription medication to achieve this threshold is permitted.

-* An applicant can have diabetes which is controlled through diet or medication.
-Diabetes which is controlled though insulin injections is not premitted
+- An applicant can have diabetes which is controlled through diet or medication.
+Diabetes controlled through insulin injections is not permitted.

-* Blood sugar may not be higher than 200.
+- Blood sugar may not be higher than 200.

-* No use of a Schedule 1 drug, amphetamine, narcotic or any habit forming drug is allowd.
+- No use of a Schedule 1 drug, amphetamine, narcotic or any habit forming drug is allowed.

-* In case you are currently diagnosed with a cardiovascular disease such as congestive cardiac failure, collapse or cardiac insufficiency, then you will need to provide the Medical Examiner with a stress test along with a note from your physician which states that you are able to drive a commercial motor vehicle without restrictions restrictions.
+- In case you are currently diagnosed with a cardiovascular disease such as congestive cardiac failure, collapse or cardiac insufficiency, then you will need to provide the Medical Examiner with a stress test along with a note from your physician which states that you are able to drive a commercial motor vehicle without restrictions.